savonet/book/streaming.md

 At this point, we think that it is important to explain a bit how streams are handled "under the hood", even though you should never have to explicitly deal with this in practice.
-After parsing a script, liquidsoap starts one or more streaming loop.
+After parsing a script, liquidsoap starts one or more streaming loops.
 Each streaming loop is responsible for creating audio data from the inputs, pass it through the various operators and, finally, send it to the outputs.
-Each operator is attached to a _clock_, which is in charge of controlling the latency during the streaming (in most cases, the clock follows the computer's CPU clock, in order to stream data in real time to your listeners).
-This way of functioning is detailed below.
+Those streaming loops are animated by _clocks_: each operator is attached to such a clock, which ensures that data is produced regularly.
+This section details this way of functioning.

 ### Frames

-For performance reasons, the data contained in streams is generated by small chunks, that we call _frames_ in Liquidsoap.
-The default size of a frame is controlled by the setting `frame.duration` whose default value is 0.04 second, i.e. 1/25 th of a second, which corresponds to 1764 audio samples and 1 video image with default settings.
+For performance reasons, the data contained in streams is generated in small chunks, that we call _frames_ in Liquidsoap.
+The default size of a frame is controlled by the `frame.duration` setting whose default value is 0.04 second, i.e. 1/25 th of a second.
+This corresponds to 1764 audio samples and 1 video image with default settings.
 The actual duration is detailed at the beginning of the logs: